Use the links below to find the information you need

 Visit Support for community groups and charities page for more information.

 - Our reception at the Council House is closed.
 You can still use our online services or contact us by phone.
-If you urgently need to speak to someone face-to-face then appointments are available from Monday, September 7 by calling 01684 862413.
+If you urgently need to speak to someone face-to-face then appointments are available by calling 01684 862413.
 If the phone is not answered, please leave a message and we will get back to you within 1 working day.

-- Children's play areas Malvern Hills District Council is responsible for, will reopen from 4 July.
-Our parks remain open but you must follow social distancing rules.
+- Children's play areas Malvern Hills District Council is responsible for are open.
+Our parks remain open but you must follow the rules on social distancing and household mixing.

-- Some libraries (run by Worcestershire County Council) will reopen from 4 July.
-Read more about the reopening of libraries.
-You can still download free audio books.
+- Libraries (run by Worcestershire County Council) are open with some restrictions.
+Read more about using libraries during the coronavirus pandemic.
+You can download free audio books.

 - Committee meetings are being held virtually.